alpsayin/nosmartphone-contact-tracing/README.md

 With steady progress starting now, we can have the tools to fight this virus (and the futures ones), with a united global approach and without handing our privacy to "authorities".
 I genuinely find that utopia that I mentioned in <sup>5</sup> is plausible and an OK place to live in.
 And in case you're wondering, we're already living in a what people would call an apocalyptic utopia 10 years ago.

+Honorable mention *(even though the use case and the techs used are not exactly aligned with what I have in mind)*:  [https://techcrunch.com/2020/04/02/estimote-launches-wearables-for-workplace-level-contact-tracing-for-covid-19/](https://techcrunch.com/2020/04/02/estimote-launches-wearables-for-workplace-level-contact-tracing-for-covid-19/)

 <br />

 -------